-The Board of Directors held five meetings (including regular and special meetings) and acted three times by written consent during 2006.
-The Audit Committee met four times during 2006, including at least one meeting per quarter to review the Company's financial statements, and did not act by written consent, while the Compensation and Stock Option Committee met four times during 2006 and did not act by written consent.
-The nominating committee was created in October 2006, and met for the first time in 2007.
-Each nominee attended at least 75% of the meetings of the Board of Directors and its committees that such individual was eligible to attend in 2006.
+The Board of Directors held eight meetings (including regular and special meetings) and acted three times by written consent during 2007.
+The Audit Committee met eight times during 2007, including at least one meeting per quarter to review the Company's financial statements, and acted one time by written consent, while the Compensation and Stock Option Committee met four times during 2007 and acted five times by written consent.
+The nominating committee met twice during 2007 and did not act by written consent.
+Each nominee attended at least 75% of the meetings of the Board of Directors and its committees that such individual was eligible to attend in 2007.
 The Company does not have a policy of encouraging directors to attend or discouraging directors from attending its annual meetings of shareholders.
 Other than Mr. Bradley, no directors attended last year's annual meeting of shareholders.